How Much Does Skylight Replacement Cost in 2024?

 Why is my skylight leaking?

-How long does a skylight in a home last?
+How long does skylight replacement take?